Program Review Types

 There are four categories of Academic Affairs Units that are required to do program reviews:

 - Academic departments will use the academic program review model based on outcomes assessment and integrated with 5-year departmental strategic plans or action plans.

 - Inter-disciplinary programs, e.g., Women’s Studies; Honors; Latino Studies; African-American Studies, etc., will use the academic program model described in item 1 above.

 - Units that directly support the academic and instructional programs of the University, e.g., Academic Advisement, Act 101/Pace, Admissions, Library, Migrant Education, Office of the Registrar, Office of Graduate Studies and others will use the academic- and student-support units Model for Program Review.

 - Other administrative units, such as Police, Alumni Programs, Facilities Management and others will use the academic- and student-support units’ model, but not be submitted to the System Office and, consequently, not make use of the on-line summary.

 The Assistant Vice President for Institutional Assessment and Planning will collaborate with the unit’s Dean/Vice President to coordinate a pre-planning meeting that serves to review the program review process with the department chair/unit manager and invited faculty or staff.
-The Institutional Research Office will provide University-wide data for academic program reviews, but each unit will have to provide customized data (Attachment 3).
+The Institutional Research Office will provide University-wide data for academic program reviews, but each unit will have to provide customized data (Link to form).